aladagemre/b2c2-client/README.md

 * I assume `order/force_open` argument is only available for CFD instruments.
 That's why, I removed this argument for SPOT instrument orders.
 * Precisions page was not detailed enough.
 Precisions for displaying the balances were not clear.
 So I assumed the cryptos have 8 precision whereas fiat currencies have 2 precision point.
 * There is no mention of the format of your error messages and when they return.
 I made an assumption.
-* When an order is rejected, you return an OrderResponse with executed_pice=None, instead of returning "1011 - Not enough balance – Not enough balance.".
+* When an order is rejected, you return an OrderResponse with executed_price=None, instead of returning "1011 - Not enough balance – Not enough balance.".
+So I check for the former.
+However if an API Exception is thrown, it is handled as displaying error message.
 * It is not clear whether the /balance response has a fixed set of keys (currencies).
 Because of that, I moved away from Modeling Balance with static fields, instead used a dictionary.